FAQ's

 Will there be much dust generated during construction?
 If so, how will this be managed/mitigated?

-Mytilineos will monitor daily weather and adjust construction activities in order to minimise dust generation, for example during high winds and/or dry conditions.
-Mytilineos will also manage dust suppression by using a water cart in work areas that will help prevent dust generation.
+Metlen will monitor daily weather and adjust construction activities in order to minimise dust generation, for example during high winds and/or dry conditions.
+Metlen will also manage dust suppression by using a water cart in work areas that will help prevent dust generation.

 Has the site been inspected for culture and heritage artefacts?
 How will this be managed?